chunpochen/ns3_experiments/Lab1/README.md

 # Lab1
 ## lab1-part1
 ### Objective
 The primary aim of this experiment is to demonstrate how to set up a basic network topology in NS-3 and how to configure and run a UDP echo application for simple data transmission.
-Additionally, the experiment aims to show how to collect and analyze network performance data, such as through flow monitoring.

 ### Network Design